 Burning fuels is a major cause of climate change.
 This can include burning fuels in vehicles, factories and power plants.
-The carbon that was once stored in fossil fuels (in a harmless state) is now dug up and released into the atmosphere in the form of carbon dioxide.
+The carbon that was once stored in fossil fuels (in a harmless state) is now dug up and released into the atmosphere in the form of carbon dioxide (CO2).

 Cattle farming releases a lot of methane (CH4) into the atmosphere, which is a greenhouse gas, therefore it is a big issue.

 To get suitable land for farming, we often have to cut down trees and vegetation.
 Trees absorb carbon dioxide (CO2) from the atmosphere for photosynthesis.
-Cutting down trees prevents this process from taking place and therefore the concentration of carbon dioxide in the atmosphere increases.
+Cutting down trees prevents this process from taking place ,therefore the concentration of carbon dioxide in the atmosphere increases.

-Global warming can lead to changes in habitats of where animals and plants live, an increase in temperature causes polar ice sheets and glaciers to melt faster than it can be made.
+Global warming can lead to changes in habitats in which animals and plants live.
+An increase in temperature causes polar ice sheets and glaciers to melt faster than it can be made.
 At the same time, water expands when heated.
-The combination of both these factors results in rising sea levels.
+The combination of these two factors, amongst others, results in rising sea levels.